Frequently Asked Questions

 Can everyone eat honey?
 Honey is a wonderful thing but it's not suitable for absolutely everyone.
 It's not suitable for children under 12 months old as their digestive system is not mature enough to deal with it.

-Crystallisation - does it matter?
+Does it matter if my honey has crystalised?
 All honey will crystallise and become solid over time.
 Crystallised honey is a natural thing - the honey has not "gone off" or gone bad.
 In fact some people prefer it and you can buy something called soft set honey - which is actually just honey crystallised by the beekeeper before it's bottled.
 The rate of crystallisation depends on several factors including the type of nectar the bees have harvested.
 It also happens with lightly filtered honey.
 The pollen grains in it act as a point for crystals to form around.
 Some commercial honey is highly filtered for this reason - in the belief that shoppers expect clear honey that takes ages to crystallise.
 Crystallised honey can be a bit difficult to spread through - if it bothers you, reverse the process by popping the jar in some warm water for a while.

 Do you need a licence to keep bees in the UK?
 You don’t need a licence or “permission” to keep bees.
 If you live close to other people though, it’s good policy to let your neighbours know of your plans.
 Some people simply don’t like the thought of bees close by.
 Others, if they or a family member have a known allergy to bee stings, might be understandably concerned.
 It’s best to check all this out before you buy your bees.